-Chapon Chocolat is a creation by Patrice Chapon, a multi-award winning chocolatier and chocolate visionary.
+Chapon Chocolat is a creation by Patrice Chapon, a multi-award-winning chocolatier, and chocolate visionary.
 Before becoming his own chocolatier, he worked various culinary jobs.
 One of Patrice's early culinary jobs was as an official ice cream maker for the Buckingham Palace, where he satisfied the British royal family’s sweet tooth with his fresh fruit sorbets and ice cream.

 In London, Patrice found his true calling, chocolate.
 He fell in love with chocolate displays at Harrod's department store.

 When he returned to France in 1985, he began making chocolates in his workshop.
-Fast forward to present day and his chocolates have won numerous awards, Chapon now has six stores, five in France and one in Japan.
+Fast forward to the present day and his chocolates have won numerous awards, Chapon now has six stores, five in France and one in Japan.

 Three of the five chocolate shops in France are located in Paris.
-Chapon Chocolat is another brand we stock on our online store and is definitely worth a try!

 If you are visiting Paris, visiting one of their three chocolate shops should definitely be on your list.
 They also have two chocolate shops in New York you can visit and a chocolate Museum in New Jersey, if Paris is not an option.